WildernessLabs/Documentation/docs/Meadow/Release_Notes/Roadmap/index.md

 ## Future

-### Release Candidate 1 - June Target
+### Beta 4/Release Candidate 1

 RC1 will see final hardware to kickstarter backers and the last of the major feature set released, including:

- * Meadow Board in-IDE Activation
+ * Meadow Board in-IDE Activation (turning on the Meadow Security stack)
- * One touch deploy of Meadow OS + Meadow Apps
  * In-IDE debugging of Meadow Apps
+ * Network APIs
  * Bluetooth APIs

 Additionally, we're hoping to squeeze in some bonus features: